A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 \subsection{Reformulation of the extended Boussinesq equations~\eqref{eq:eGNLW3}}

-In what follows, we derive an equivalent model to~\eqref{eq:eGNLW3} at the same order of precision, \textit{i.e. } $\mathcal{O}(\eps^3)$, that prevents the calculation of high order derivatives on $\zeta$.
-In here, we call such a model \emph{eB with factorized high order derivatives}.
-Certainly, the model enclose high order derivatives, but we make it possible not to compute them by factoring them out by $(1+\eps \alpha \mathcal{T}[0])$.
-The price to pay is an increase in computational cost, since one needs to solve an extra linear system\footnote{Inverting the operator $(1+\eps \alpha \mathcal{T}[0])$ requires the discretization of $(1+\eps \alpha \mathcal{T}[0])A=B$ (i.e resolution of linear systems).}.
-In fact, dropping all terms of order $\mathcal{O}(\eps)$ from the second equation of~\eqref{eq:eGNLW3}, one can easily check the following:
+In what follows, we derive an equivalent model to~\eqref{eq:eGNLW3} (in the sense of precision), \textit{i.e.} $\mathcal{O}(\eps^3)$, that prevents the calculation of high order derivatives on $\zeta$.
+To this effect, we call such a model \emph{eB with factorized high order derivatives}.
+Certainly, the model enclose high order derivatives on $\zeta$, but we make it possible not to compute them by factoring them out by $(1+\eps \alpha \mathcal{T}[0])$.
+The price to pay is an increase in computational cost, since one needs to solve an extra linear system but the gain is significant in extending the range of applicability.